Vietnam.vn - Nền tảng quảng bá Việt Nam

 Two remaining concrete pillars in the area where the 60-ton bridge was stolen.
 Photo: Baza Telegram/Russia Today

-Svetlana Konovalova further revealed that the real owner of the bridge has asked the police to investigate the incident, noting that the thieves knew the legal owner and that the two parties had previously failed to carry out a purchase agreement.
+Svetlana Konovalova further revealed that the real owner of the bridge has asked the police to investigate the case, noting that the thieves knew the legal owner and the two parties had previously failed to carry out a purchase agreement.

 In a statement, local police confirmed they had received a complaint about “the disappearance of a non-functioning railway bridge” and opened a criminal investigation.
 Images of the scene of the theft showed only two concrete pillars remaining at the bridge site.